 I normally conduct an evaluation that will last from 2-4 sessions.
 During this time, we can both decide if I am the best person to provide the services you need in order to meet your treatment goals.
 If psychotherapy is begun, I will usually schedule one 50 minute session (one appointment hour of 50 minute duration) per week at a time we agree on, although some sessions may be longer or more frequent.
-Once an appointment hour is scheduled, you will be expected to pay for it unless you provide 48 hour advance notice of cancellation [unless we both agree that you were unable to attend due to circumstances beyond your control].
+Once an appointment hour is scheduled, you will be expected to pay for it unless you provide 48 hour advance notice of cancellation.
 It is important to note that insurance companies do not provide reimbursement for cancelled sessions.

 You normally will be the one who decides therapy will end, with three exceptions.
 If we have contracted for a specific short-time piece of work, we will finish therapy at the end of that contract.
-For example, if you use my multiple session packages of four, eight or twelve sessions, you will need to use these sessions in this time frame.
-If I am not, in my judgment, able to help you because of the kind of problem you have or because my training and skills are, in my judgment, not appropriate, I will inform you of this fact and refer you to another therapist who may meet your needs.
+If I am not able to help you because of the kind of problem you have or because my training and skills are, in my judgment, not appropriate, I will inform you of this fact and refer you to another therapist who may meet your needs.
 If you do violence to, threaten, verbally or physically, or harass myself, or the office, I reserve the right to terminate you unilaterally and immediately from treatment.
 If I terminate you from therapy, I will offer you referrals to other sources of care, but cannot guarantee that they will accept you for therapy.